RESIDENTIAL HVAC : AFTER-HOURS + EMERGENCY DISPATCH COVERAGE

 The Job Is Won or Lost in the First 60 Seconds.

-This is not a metaphor.
-This is the exact forensic timeline of how a $15,000 HVAC emergency evaporates.
+This is the minute-by-minute version of how a $15,000 HVAC emergency can disappear before breakfast.

 Pipe seam fails in Mrs. Johnson's air handler.
 House is already 82 degrees.